saeedalam/jump-to-go/chapters/Chapter-12-Channels.md

 ## **12.5.
 Closing Channels**

-Closing a channel signals that no more data will be sent on it.
-Receivers can check if a channel is closed using the second value returned by a receive operation.
+Closing a channel signals that no more data will be sent through it.
+This is important for receivers to know when to stop waiting for data.
+The second value returned during a receive operation indicates whether the channel is closed.

 ### **Example 5: Closing a Channel**